 If you’re looking for a more elevated type of roast, this canal-side venue will deliver.
 Cooking modern Irish food, they do an exceptional Sunday deal with 2 courses or 3 courses.
 Specials, scribbled on the blackboard weekly, have recently included braised hogget shoulder for two with soft polenta and roasted parsnip and braised venison shank with toad-in-the-hole and crushed pumpkin.
 Desserts may include the divine rum and raisin banana bread and butter pudding with spiced biscuit ice cream and they always have a nice cheese selection.

 The Butcher Grill, 92 Ranelagh Village, Dublin 6

 Forget brunching in Ranelagh — try if you can to get a spot in this compact neighbourhood steak spot, where they serve their weekend roast menu Saturdays and Sundays from 12 to 4 pm.
 Fish-focused starters include oysters, tuna tostadas and prawns then move on to the main event.
 For your roast choose from beef with horseradish, leg of lamb with jus or roast chicken, all served with Yorkshire pudding, duck fat roast potatoes, gravy, stuffing, peas and carrots.
 Desserts include brown bread ice cream, bread and butter pudding and a pretty good cheese plate.

 The only roast on the list that needs to be pre-ordered.
-The Exchequer, city centre and Ranelagh, offer a sharing Sunday roast starting from €70 for four people.
+The Exchequer in Ranelagh, offers a sharing Sunday roast starting from €70 for four people.
 You need to order by Friday and then get ready for a lazy Sunday of feasting.
 Your chosen roast is served whole on a board, for you to carve if you wish, with all the trimmings.
 They even throw in a bottle of wine.